Skip to content

 • NO (default) - If you decide to not contribute, your situation depends on the boot method you used to execute DTS:

 • Network Boot - please note that Dasharo booted over iPXE assumes no storage available, so the report, and your BIOS backup are stored in temporary memory and will not be available after reboot.
 Please make sure to move HCL Report to not volatile storage.
-This can be done using option 9) Shell,
+This can be done using option S to enter shell,

 • USB Boot - HCL Report and BIOS backup are saved to USB storage root directory.